resilient-http/resilient.js/README.md

 }
 ```

-An example of a middleware usage:
+An example of middleware usage:
 ```js
 var client = Resilient({
   discovery: {